Appian-BPM-v3-0-c1/xavier-p1/README.md

 ### Description

+      Summary

       This project is the backend portion of a sporting goods store website.
 The store has multiple store locations, departments, and items to choose from for a user.
 All users can access this online store; however, the user type determines a user's level of accessibility of the website.

 User types

       Default (store customer):

 •	Create an account
 •	Log in and out of their accounts
 •	Browse through, search, and select different store locations
 •	Browse through, search, and select different departments
 •	Browse through, search, and select different store items inventory
 •	Add items to cart
 •	View cart and order history

   Admin (store administrator/ manager):